abdulhannanali/FakerTaker/README.md

 ### Objects responsible for faking it
 `<meta />` is by far the main culprit for **faking** without this tag I won't think it would be possible.
 The [OpenGraph](https://ogp.me) protocol made possible.
 This meta data is scraped by the sites.
 Such as property `og:image` is used for determining the image used for the site in the displaying.

 Twitter also uses metadata and there exists standardize properties which can do a lot.
-Such as `twitter:card` but these aren't implemented.
+Such as `twitter:card` but these aren't implemented yet by me.
+Although, they might me allowed in the future using pre defined labels or a large limit of custom fields can be introduced which can allow user to add any property to the site's meta data it wants to.

+#### Entry of metadata
+metadata is entered using the form on the home page.
+For now, it supports just a few properties but as the [ogp protocol](https://ogp.me) extends widely we can give user ability to customize the site's meta data more properly such as adding properties for faking an article and faking a video using video namespace.

+You can access the form  on the main page.

+###### TODO
+There are some of the features that should be introduced

+- A `.form-group` for adding custom propert and content in the metadata.
+This can enable any type of content user want to add
+- Better support for the user adding the content
+- Better namespace grouping for popular namespaces such as `video` and `audio`

 #### LICENSE
 Licensed under MIT LICENSE.
 See [LICENSE](LICENSE) for more details.